Contribution Tool

 Just saved (~3.5% HISA, no market risk)

-Put the invested amount inside your TFSA or RRSP – the account wrapper doesn't change the growth rate, but it removes tax on gains and withdrawals.
+Put the invested amount inside your TFSA or RRSP.
+A registered account removes tax on gains and withdrawals.

 Canadian context